 The Commission has recently commenced consultations with users of the enterprise agreement system which have indicated that the changes appear to have improved service delivery.
 While this is pleasing, the Commission is committed to further improving service delivery.

-The resulting Unfair dismissal user-experience research report identified several opportunities where we could enhance users’ experiences.
+The resulting Unfair dismissal user-experience research (pdf) report identified several opportunities where we could enhance users’ experiences.
 One opportunity was refining the Commission’s unfair dismissal correspondence to be more user friendly.

 In line with the report's recommendations, we have been working to improve our case management correspondence.
 In 2019, we published a statement setting out our approach to plain language redrafting of unfair dismissal correspondence (pdf).